shurillu/CTBot/README.md

 # AsyncTelegram     -       WORK IN PROGRESS

-This library is mainly inpired from https://github.com/shurillu/CTBot
+This library is mainly inspired from https://github.com/shurillu/CTBot

 ___
 ### Introduction